gauravxshukla/Emoplayer/README.md

 emotion and, the age and gender dataset contains around 25000 images which add high accuracy to the model.

-# Achitectural Design Of Emo Player
+# Architectural Design Of Emo Player
 ![image](https://user-images.githubusercontent.com/82375003/171281100-c4be1898-2f22-4657-a2a0-3bd95ffb2749.png)